-Calling all actions!
-Let me ask you a question … do you put a call to action on your content?
-And is it the right call to action aligned to your business goals and objectives?
+Do you put a call to action on your content?
+And is it that call to action aligned to your business goals and objectives?

 While this is the last step of the content writing process … because it’s one of the last things people read … it should actually be your first thought!

-What’s the goal to the piece of content you have created and where are your directing people?
+What’s the goal of the piece of content you have created and where are you directing people?

 How does your goal relate to your call to action?

-Subtle: Where you explain who your business bestie is, what their problems are and how you can help them, with a link to book, buy, join, sign up or download. <you must have the link!>
+Subtle: Usually more casual and short, for example, book, buy, join, sign up or download. <you must have the link!>

 Strong: The above, but with something more urgent.
 Usually, a number or time works a treat!

-For my upcoming book launch event and physical book, The Divorce Diary: A Modern Business Woman’s Survival Guide … we started with the subtle call to action: “You can get your book launch tickets here on this link <insert link> or buy the book here <insert link>.”
+For one of my book launch events … we started with the subtle call to action: “You can get your book launch tickets here on this link <insert link> or buy the book here <insert link>.”

 NOTE: You would only use the correct number and not make it up … If you don’t have 20 tickets left, for example, you can use a time-based call to action.
 For example, there are only 24 hours left or I’ve only got 5 to give away.

-One of the big trends this year in content writing is to be more personal and this is the same for your calls to action.
+One of the big trends in recent years in content writing is to be more personal and this is the same for your calls to action.

-When you are writing your call to action all you need to do is talk to your business bestie, and you do it in a way like this:
+When you are writing your awesome call to action, all you need to do is talk to your business bestie, and you do it in a way like this:

-For my business, I would simply say: “If you’re a small business owner and you would like to learn how to write online content that rocks and get results, but you just find it too time-consuming and you lack confidence in putting yourself out there, please come and join me at one of my workshops where I’ll take you through a simple writing structure that will change your business and your life (hello, more leads, sales and opportunities!).
+For my business, I would simply say: “If you’re a small business owner, coach or course creator and you would like to learn how to write online content that rocks and get results, but you just find it too time-consuming and you lack confidence in putting yourself out there, come and join me at one of my workshops where I’ll take you through a simple writing structure that will change your business and your life (hello, more leads, clients and opportunities!).
 You can book your spot here.”

-You can’t just have something that says, for more information, call me on this number or email me at blah.
+I recommend not having something that just says, “for more information, call me on this number or email me at blah”.